gcharot/ceph-lazy/README.md

-# ceph-lazy - Complex Ceph queries tool
+# ceph-lazy - Complex Ceph query tool

 Ceph-lazy - Be efficient, be lazy !

 ## WHAT IS THAT

 Ceph CLI is very complete, it can do pretty much everything.
-However there are certain taks that require two or more steps with nasty grep/sed which usally take time and forgot to write down for the next time.
+However there are certain taks that require two or more steps with nasty grep/sed which usally take time and you usually forget to write them down for the next time.

-For example, get the RBD real size, cound RBD objects or even more complex quries like get all OSDs that hosts a RBD image.
+For example, get the RBD real size, cound RBD objects or even more complex queries like get all OSDs that hosts a particular RBD image.
-Ceph-lazy does that for you so we don't loose time on grep/sed commands and quickly get the result that you want.
+Ceph-lazy does that for you so you don't loose time on grep/sed commands and quickly get the result that you want.

 ## WHAT CAN I DO

 Ceph-lazy is currently splitted into four categories, PGs - RBD - OSD and Objects; each category offers a number of options.
-List of option can be review by using the -h option or invoking ceph-lazy without any argument.
+List of options can be reviewed by using the -h option or invoking ceph-lazy without any argument.

 The current set of options is as follow :